rahul-ranjan-me/create-mfa-app/README.md

 ## Settings

-Consider updating the following configuration based on your application requirements.
+Consider updating the following configuration in accordance with your application requirements.

 **1) Free Port**

-A free port is required to run the newly added micro front-end.
-You can specify this while adding a new micro front-end app through the command line interface (CLI).
-In case you want to change the port, you can configure the new port by specifying in the package.json file of the respective micro front-end app.
+A free port is necessary to execute the newly added micro front-end.
+You can specify this when adding a new microfront-end application through the Command Line Interface (CLI).
+In the event that you want to modify the port, you can configure the new port by specifying in the package.json file of the respective micro-front-end application.

 **2) Application routes**

-`{micro front-end app}/src/const/routes.jsx` is the configuration file to share micro front-end app routes with the shell to register them as platoform routes.
+`{micro front-end app}/src/const/routes.jsx` is the configuration file for sharing micro front-end application routes with the shell to register them as platform routes.

 ***Adding a new route***

 Add a new entry to `defaultRoutes` array in `{micro front-end app}/src/const/routes.jsx` like below:
 ```
 { path: "payments/about", element: <About /> },
 ```

 **3) Config service**

-The shell-container app makes an XHR call to fetch information about micro front-end apps to register, such as remoteName and the URL.
+The shell-container application makes an XHR call to retrieve information on the micro-front-end applications to be recorded, such as remoteName and the URL.

-Adding/Removing micro front-end can be done through the config service.
-This doesn't require shell-container or any micro front-end app re-deployment.
+Micro front-end addition/deletion can be done through the configuration service.
+This doesn't require shell container or any micro front-end app re-deployment.

-You can refer sample config service response in `{shell-container}/public/config.json`.
+You can refer sample configuration service response in `{shell-container}/public/config.json`.

-To showcase the file is served through the public folder of the shell-container app.
-You can create a separate endpoint API for the same and update the url in line no. 12 of `{shell-container}/src/core/setupApp.jsx` file.
+To display the file is served via the public folder of the shell-container application.
+You can create a separate endpoint API for the same and update the URL in line no. 12 of `{shell-container}/src/core/setupApp.jsx` file.

 > [Go to top](#top)